cloud-bulldozer/stockpile/README.md

 # stockpile
-Tool to gather information from systems
+Tool to gather information from systems using Ansible.